MatteoLarrode/ChildrenLowIncomeHouseholdsUK/README.md

       mutate(est_increase_children_perc = avg_UC_households_perc_diff * 0.29,
              est_increase_children_abs = est_increase_children_perc * avg_0_16_pop / 100)

-## II) Adding an interaction term with duration of rollout
+## 3.2.
+Adding an interaction term with duration of rollout

 I add a variable for the number of years UC has been rolled out in the local authority.
 This is calculating for each year by doing: